-Being a Hogsmeade weekend, Harry and Ron were up bright and early, excited for a day out of the castle.
-Harry went down to breakfast with Ron and Hermione, but when they finished, Ron and Hermione went off without him while Harry waited for Luna.
-Luna had trouble finding her shoes this morning, possibly due to nargle involvement, so she was late getting down to breakfast.
+Being a Hogsmeade weekend, everyone was up bright and early, excited for a day out of the castle.
+Harry went down to breakfast with Ron and Hermione, but when they finished, Ron and Hermione went off without him while he waited for Luna.
+Luna had trouble finding her shoes this morning, possibly due to nargle involvement, so she was late.

 Harry had been reading his charms book to pass the time, but quickly tucked it away and said, "Hey, let's go.
 Luna, I want to thank you for going with me today."